Full Guide on Starting a Business in Singapore

 Once you're set up here, you can access Singapore's well-developed capital markets to access loans and other financial services.
 And should you choose to move here, you will enjoy a very high quality of life.

-Exemptions From Starting of Business
+Exemptions When Starting a Business in Singapore

 Not all businesses are required to register with The Accounting and Corporate Regulatory Authority (ACRA).